melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

   See the online documentation for details.

 - Vts Map Shifting Origin: attach to the Game Object with Vts Map.
-  When a focused object moves further from world origin than a configured threshold, this script will repeat the process that Vts Map Make Local does, such that the focus object is moved back to the world origin.
+  When the focused object moves further from world origin than a configured threshold, this script will repeat the process that Vts Map Make Local does, such that the focus object is moved back to the world origin.
   This script transforms all Game Objects that are marked with Vts Object Shifting Origin Base component to maintain their relative positions and orientations with the map.

 - Vts Object Shifting Origin (Base): attach to any Game Objects, except the map.